stackrox/stackrox/scanner/decisions/0012-reindexing.md

 ClairCore internals like this.

 Instead, upon Indexer startup, and once the PostgreSQL migrations have been completed, the Indexer will populate the [`manifest_metadata`](#manifest-metadata-table) with any manifests from ClairCore's `manifest` table missing from the `manifest_metadata` table.
+The `expiration` for each manifest will be randomly generated.

 ### (Optional) Force Index Command